The best possible public transport in the shortest possible time at the lowest possible cost for Auckland.

 Supermetro for Christchurch

-For the complete Supermaxx proposal click here www.supermaxx.co.nz.
-Around $1 billion dollars has been taken from Aucklanders pickets unnecessarly over the past 12 years since Supermaxx was first submitted to ARTA, the ARC, various Auckland City Council Mayors, and all Central Government politicians.
+For the complete Supermaxx proposal click "more info" at the bottom of this page or go to www.supermaxx.co.nz.
+Around $1 billion dollars has been taken from Aucklanders pockets unnecessarly over the past 12 years since Supermaxx was first submitted to ARTA, the ARC, various Auckland City Council Mayors, and all Central Government politicians.
 You are welcome to ask your local local and central politicians why!

 Submission to Auckland City Mayor, Councillors, and all Local Board members 1st February, 2019